Anchorsify/Anchorsify.github.io/_summons/Feline.md

 Yes, there really are cat ninjas.
 They all have impressive credentials, such as being masters of neko-ken ("cat fist") style martial arts.
 While their efficacy in battle leaves much to be desired, they do have the advantage of occasionally debilitating opponents with laughter.

-A visual aid, for those having trouble picturing a ninja cat

 ###### 2. Behavior
 Each summoner calls upon their own shinobi cat, who will be a faithful companion in times of need.
 While handseals are out of the question, these cats train diligently to master the shinobi arts in their off-time!

 ###### 3. Attributes

-Vitaity: 400
+Vitaity: 600
 STR: 40
 RES: 50
 CHA: 40
 DEX: 60
 AGI: 80

-Accuracy: 15
+Accuracy: 22
-Dodge: +6
+Dodge: +14
-Damage Bonus: 2.0
+Damage Bonus: 4.0
+Genjutsu Defense: +15
-Movement: 3 yards per IC
+Movement: 4 yards per IC

-Athletics: +10
+Athletics: +15
-Awareness: +5
+Awareness: +15
-Espionage: +5
+Espionage: +10
+Resistance: +15
-Stealth: +10
+Stealth: +15
-Survival: +5
+Survival: +10

 **Devoted**
 Your cat trains (sort of) hard to remain a valuable ally in combat!
 As your XP increases, so does its performance.
+Whenever you summon a Ninja Cat, subtract the minimum XP required to summon it (1000 XP) from your Earned XP: that is the X value to determine what bonuses, if any, it gets from the following modifiers.
+X has a maximum of 4000.
+ + ( X/50 ) * 10 to Vitality
+ + ( X/200 ) to Accuracy, Defensive rolls, Skill rolls, and Genjutsu rolls
+ + ( X/50 ) * 0.1 to its Damage Bonuses
+ + ( X/100 ) * 0.1 to its Movement Speed

-The bonus movement speed is calculated to one decimal point (as is its increased damage bonus, as usual).
-The bonus to skill rolls only applies to skills the cat already has.
+In all cases, you round down.
+The bonus to skill rolls only applies to skills the summon has listed.

- - Accuracy, Dodge, Parry: (XP/200)
- - Damage Bonus: (XP/500)
- - Movement Speed: +(XP/1000) yards per IC
- - Skill Rolls: (XP/250)
- - Vitality: (XP/100)*10

 **Independent**
 Your ninja cat can act on its own.
 It does not require you to spend AP for it to take actions unless the action itself specifies that it does.

 **Small**
+Due to the Ninja Cat's size, they can utilize the Hide action without needing to meet its normal requirements, in addition to gaining +5 to any grapple rolls made to end a grapple.
+When they do Hide, they begin at Stealth level 2, and can move in Stealth level 2 without lowering the level of their Stealth, however none of their attacks are ever considered Surprise Attacks (even if made from hiding), as they just aren't very threatening.
 If hit by an area-of-effect technique, the cat takes only half damage.
-However, it is blown clear of the area (usually in an over-the-top, and likely comedic, fashion), and suffers a knockback equal to the attack's Area.
+However, it is blown clear of the area (usually in an over-the-top, and likely comedic, fashion), and suffers a knockback equal to the attack's Area; knockback effects otherwise have their severity doubled.

 **Ninja Training**
 Shinobi cats train tirelessly in the ninja arts, up to two hours a day!
 They'll work just hard enough to keep up with their summoner; any more would simply be an unreasonable amount of effort.
 For every 500 XP, pick one of the following improvements.
 You may not select any of them more than once.